dominion-framework/docs/_src/lifecycle/lifecycle.md

    4. Lastly, router handles common exceptions produced by `endpoint`, `Factories` or `Repositoy`.
 If any, it will set proper status code (400 - for bad request, 404 - if model not found, 409 - for conflicts, etc).

-5. In the end, response produced by all previous steps gets stringified and returned to a client.
+5. After it's done, response produced by all previous steps gets stringified and returned to a client.